splunk/observability-workshop/content/en/imt/docs/gdi/k3s.md

 {{< /tab >}}
 {{< /tabpane >}}

-Then in the UI, click on the "Add Filter" menu and start typing "cluster", the filter will automatically populate matching results and select "k8s.cluster.name", paste the Cluster name you just copied into the search box, click the box to select your cluster, and finally click apply filter.
+Then in the UI, click on the **Add Filter** menu and start typing **cluster**, the filter will automatically populate matching results and select **k8s.cluster.name**, paste the Cluster name you just copied into the search box, click the box to select your cluster, and finally click apply filter.

 ![K8S Clusters Filter](../../../imt/images/search-k3s-cluster.gif)